COVID-19 Vaccine Manufacturing

 We particularly welcome suggestions on additional data sources

-The number of arrangements for each vaccine developer ranges from 1 (Finlay Vaccine Institute, ImmunityBio, Nanogen, Providence Therapeutics, RIBSP, Vaxart, and ZFSW) to 34 (Gamaleya), with only six developers having made 10 or more publicly-reported arrangements (AstraZeneca/Oxford, Gamaleya, Johnson & Johnson, Moderna, Novavax and Pfizer/BioNTech).
+The number of arrangements for each vaccine developer ranges from 1 (Finlay Vaccine Institute, ImmunityBio, Nanogen, RIBSP, Vaxart, ZFSW and Zydus Cadila) to 35 (Gamaleya), with only six developers having made 10 or more publicly-reported arrangements (AstraZeneca/Oxford, Gamaleya, Johnson & Johnson, Moderna, Novavax and Pfizer/BioNTech).

-A selection of graphics representing the data are presented below; the full dataset is available for download here, along with its associated README file.
+A selection of graphics representing the data are presented below; All data is as of October 31, 2021.
+The full dataset is available for download here, along with its associated README file.

 Figure 1.
 Locations of Manufacturers of COVID-19 Vaccines